bioinfo-tsukuba/scRecounter/README.md

   * A table of samples & associated accessions
   * A table of samples & downloaded fastq files
   * Associated files required:
-    * a table of input samples and associated fastq files
+    * A table of input samples and associated fastq files
-    * a table of barcodes to use for cell barcode and UMI identification
+    * A table of barcodes to use for cell barcode and UMI identification
-    * a table of STAR index files to use for mapping
+    * A table of STAR index files to use for mapping
   * The user can also provide a table of STAR parameters, if they have already been determined
 * Pipeline:
   * Read file formatting and QC